 This Little Piggy Went To Market

 Before renting a car and hitting the road for the coast, spend the morning (if not an additional long weekend) getting to know Montevideo.
-Begin with a walk through the quiet streets of Pocitos, a beachfront residential neighborhood peppered with colorful colonial homes.
-Finish with a taxi ride to the Ciudad Vieja, Montevideo’s oldest barrio and home of the Mercado del Puerto, an iconic gathering place for locals, visitors, diners, and vendors since 1868.
+Begin with a walk amongst the colorful colonial homes of Pocitos, and finish with a taxi ride to the Ciudad Vieja, Montevideo’s oldest neighborhood and home of the Mercado del Puerto since 1868.

 Grab a stool at one of the market’s many parrillas for a tantalizing plate of asado (assorted grilled meats and sausages), or try your very first Uruguayan chivito (an irresistible sandwich of skirt steak, mozzarella, olives, fried egg, ham, and whatever else happens to be in the kitchen).
 Either way, you’ll have a wonderfully full stomach for the road.